breathbath/gotainer/README.md

         //some custom function that converts json to Config type config := fetchFromFile("config.json")
         ...
-        //some custom function to created container
         container := createContainer()

-        //this adds each map key/value pair as a single service so each of it can be addressed by it's name RegisterParameters(container, config)
+        //this adds each map key/value pair as a single parameter, so each of it can be addressed by it's name RegisterParameters(container, config)

-        //proxyConnectionStr has now "127.0.0.1:8888"
+        //proxyConnectionStr is now "127.0.0.1:8888"
         proxyConnectionStr := container.Get("proxy").(string)

         //or you can use it as a dependency